Somatic Work

 Somatic work focuses on the body’s role in nervous system regulation.

-Protective responses are not only cognitive.
+Protective responses are not just cognitive.
 They are reflected in muscle tone, posture, breath patterns and movement tendencies.
 When the nervous system has been under prolonged stress, these patterns can become habitual.

 Structured somatic practices help restore flexibility.

-Through guided, repeatable exercises, the body is supported to complete stress responses and return to a steadier baseline.
+Through guided, repeatable exercises, the body is supported to complete stress responses and return to a more flexible and relaxed baseline.
 Over time, this work will build your physical capacity for regulation.

 Structured Impulse Completion